Pathairush/pathairush/README.md

 :mortar_board: &nbsp; I took my master degree in applied statistics from NIDA, Thailand.
 It was a great decision in mylife shipping from engineering field to data.
 Also, I'm a life long learner.
 I usually takes an online couse to expand my skills.

-:seedling: &nbsp; I’m currently in love with learning `data engineering`.
+:seedling: &nbsp; I’m currently in love with learning `data-engineering`.
 I think that if we can combine both data science and data engineering together as a one set of skill.
 It will help much in growing up your professional career.

 Here is my latest data engineering project that I learned from udacity nanodegree program.